 What followed next was one of the great boxing upsets in recent boxing history.
 In October of 2020, Lopez defeated the unified WBA, WBO, and Ring magazine champion and then No. 1 P4P boxer Vasily Lomachenko by a decision.
 However, he found himself on the other side of an upset a year later against 13-1 underdog George Kambossos jr. who stripped him of all his titles.

 As a classic boxer-puncher, Teo loves to use the jab to set up his very powerful right hand.
 A lot of times the jab does not even land, but occupies the opponent’s attention and opens the way for the right to land either in the head or body.
 Aside from his powerful right straight and a thunderous gazelle left hook, Lopez also has an affinity for counter punching that has served him very well.

 The young American Jesse Rodrigues delivered a star-making performance in his latest fight, dispensing of Srisaket Sor Rungvisai and retaining his WBC junior bantamweight title.

 Before getting there, however, the fighter, nicknamed Bam, won two US National Youth championships as well as silver in the Junior World Championships.
-It was as a pro, however, where he would truly shine.
+It was as a pro, however, that he would truly shine.
 Quickly gathering wins, Rodriguez challenged Carlos Cuadras for the 115-pound title on a six-day notice.
-He not only won the fight in an impressive fashion, but also became the youngest active titlist in the sport after this win.
+He not only won the fight in an impressive fashion but also became the youngest active titlist in the sport after this win.

 Bam Rodriguez fights as a southpaw and relies heavily on swift footwork to create incredible angles from which his opponents are rarely prepared to defend.
 He always presents a moving target, and if he is caught, he usually escapes with beautiful footwork.